 National Writers’ Conference

-The National Writers’ Conference is a day of information sharing with industry experts.
+The National Writers’ Conference 2019 was a day of information sharing with industry experts.

 Hear what those who really know about being a writer have to say about finding opportunities, creating new work and sustaining a creative career.

 Come along, ask questions, share answers and be part of a vibrant network of writers from across the country, working in many forms and genres.

 - Professionalising Yourself: protecting your rights, mentoring, working with the publishing industry

 - Promoting Yourself: pitching your work, performing your work, social media for writers

 - Keeping Going: resilience for writers, writing with a disability, forging a career from writing

 - Our two keynote addresses, from Mandy Ross and Kit de Waal, will set the tone for the day’s discussions and future direction of the writing industry.

 - Our panel sessions are informal discussions around specialist areas, with plenty of opportunities to ask questions and share ideas.